 - Murrells Inlet

-Myrtle Beach is the best place to live in South Carolina near the beach.
+The best place to live in South Carolina near the beach is Myrtle Beach.
 The town is well-known as one of the biggest tourist cities in the Southeast, and it’s easy to see why.
 There are tons of excellent restaurants in the area, plus beautiful views of the ocean.
 If you’re a fan of biking, it’s a popular sport here.

 Believe it or not, Myrtle Beach is fairly safe for a city of its size.
 The schools aren’t too shabby, either.
 No wonder living here has become a bragging right!